Client Resources

 Preparing Your Home

-Negotiating Offers
+Navigating Offers

 Public Schools & Zoning

 The Greater Houston area is served by dozens of independent school districts.
 Below is a brief overview of the four most popular districts my clients consider when choosing a neighborhood.
-School zoning boundaries can shift, so always verify current assignments before making a purchase decision.

 Houston ISD